May 30 - September 15

 Just how many flowers are there?

 That’s a tricky question to answer, because many of the plants produce varying amounts of blooms, while other plants are there for their greenery.
-It’s fair to say that the 17 Quilt Gardens for 2019 will have more than 1 million blooms!
+It’s fair to say that the 16 Quilt Gardens will have more than 1 million blooms!

 What is the largest Quilt Garden?